Cosync/CosyncJWTSwift/README.md

 **cosyncRestAddress** : String - this optional parameter contains the HTTPS REST API address for the CosyncJWT service.
 The default is 'https://sandbox.cosync.net' if not specified.

+**rawPublicKey** : String - this optional parameter contains the raw Publc Key for the Cosync Application.
+The default is '' if not specified.
+This is used by the function **isValidJWT**.

 For self-hosted versions of the CosyncJWT server, the **cosyncRestAddress** is the HTTPS REST API address of the self-hosted server.

 This function does not throw any exceptions.